eduuh/blog/content/en/posts/refactoringtocolemak.md

   bindkey -M viins '^r' history-incremental-pattern-search-backward
 {{</boxmd>}}

-### Zathura
+##### 3. Zathura

-There is no better way to read pdf than [zathura]() and it also works for djvu and friends. as a plus point, it normally has very reasonable **vim** bindings , and an excellent configuration system, so we will leverage that.
+There is no better way to read pdf than [zathura]() and it also works for djvu and friends, as a plus point, it normally has very reasonable **vim** bindings , and an excellent configuration system, so we will leverage that.
 The best part is that we can just add to it using include **Zathuracolemk** or whatever so as to be minimally invasive.

 {{<boxmd>}}
 map n scroll down